-The grantor of a privilege is not recorded as part of grant, it is only stored in the audit log.
-Issuing a grant with a specified grantor is not supported, and results in an error.
+The grantor of a privilege is not recorded as part of a grant, but is only stored in the audit log.

-Account privileges are not associated with a specific entity.
-Account privileges include rights to create new top-level entities, such as clusters, catalogs and users, and rights to manage security for all entities.
+Account privileges are not associated with a particular data entity, but apply to the Starburst Galaxy account as a whole.
+Account-level privileges include rights to create new data entities, such as clusters, catalogs, and users, and includes the rights to manage security for all entities.

 One role can be used to grant a privilege for a specific entity to any other role under the following circumstances:

 The effect of a privilege grant on an entity to a role can be reversed by granting a deny privilege to that role.
 This is most useful for table privileges, but any inherited privilege on any entity can be denied.
 Learn more details in wildcard privileges.